dapr/proposals/20260318-RS-workflow-external-event-timer-tracking.md

 ### Acceptance Criteria

-- [ ] `CreateTimerAction.timer_context.external_event.name` is set to the event name on every timer created by `waitForExternalEvent`.
+- [ ] `CreateTimerAction.origin.external_event.name` is set to the event name on every timer created by `waitForExternalEvent`.
 - [ ] A timer is emitted for `waitForExternalEvent` calls with no timeout, using a far-future `fireAt` timestamp.
 - [ ] All SDKs have test coverage for both cases (with timeout, without timeout).
 - [ ] Existing `waitForExternalEvent` tests continue to pass.